Hernán D. Vera

-Hernán Diego Vera (born 1970) is an American judge from California who has served as a judge of the Los Angeles County Superior Court since 2020.
-He is a nominee to be a United States district judge of the United States District Court for the Central District of California.
+Hernán Diego Vera (born 1970) is an American judge from California who is serving as a United States district judge of the United States District Court for the Central District of California.
+He previously served as a judge of the Los Angeles County Superior Court from 2020 to 2023.

 Early life and education

 Vera was born in 1970 in Escondido, California.
 He received his Bachelor of Arts, with distinction, from Stanford University in 1991 and his Juris Doctor from the UCLA School of Law in 1994.

 Career

-Vera served as a law clerk for Judge Consuelo B. Marshall of the United States District Court for the Central District of California from 1995 to 1996.
+Vera served as a law clerk for Judge Consuelo Bland Marshall of the United States District Court for the Central District of California from 1995 to 1996.
 He worked as a staff attorney for the Mexican American Legal Defense and Educational Fund from 1996 to 1997.
 From 1994 to 1995 and again from 1997 to 2002, Vera worked as an associate and counsel at O'Melveny & Myers.
 From 2002 to 2014, he worked for Public Counsel, the largest pro bono public interest law firm in the nation, first as a directing attorney and later as president and CEO.
 Later, from 2015 to 2020 he was a principal at Bird Marella P.C.
-On November 13, 2020, Governor Gavin Newsom appointed Vera to be a Judge of the Los Angeles County Superior Court to fill the vacancy left by the retirement of Judge Elizabeth R. Feffer.
+On November 13, 2020, California Governor Gavin Newsom appointed Vera to be a Judge of the Los Angeles County Superior Court to fill the vacancy left by the retirement of Judge Elizabeth R. Feffer.
+He left in 2023 to become a federal judge.